OpenCerts/opencerts-documentation/document_renderer.md

 Once the above steps are completed, you should see this view while waiting for your site to deploy:
 ![Netlify Waiting to deploy screenshot](./assets/document-renderer/netlify4.png)

+## Best Practices for hosting on Netlify

 ### Custom domain

+With a custom domain, you will not have to change the `$template.url` field and re-issue your certificate if netlify is down.
+Simply host your decentralised renderer on another server using the same custom domain name.

 You can also add a custom domain to your site, ie. `$template.url`.
 ![Netlify Custom domain screenshot](./assets/document-renderer/netlify5.png)